vovan47/miix310/README.md

 If that persists, just add put line to auto-load.

 ## Fixing black screen on boot.
-Credits are going to this post on Lenovo forum: https://forums.lenovo.com/t5/Linux-Discussion/ubuntu-for-Miix-310-10ICR-Tablet/m-p/3996259/highlight/true#M10556
+Credits are going to [this post on Lenovo forum](https://forums.lenovo.com/t5/Linux-Discussion/ubuntu-for-Miix-310-10ICR-Tablet/m-p/3996259/highlight/true#M10556).

-Copy-paste:
 1. Add "pwm_lpss_platform" into `/etc/initramfs-tools/modules` file
 1. `$ sudo update-initramfs -k all -u`